majorkim38/propep-results/README.md

 A guide on how to use GUIPEP can be found at Richard Nakka's amazing website: http://www.nakka-rocketry.net/th_prope.html

-Note: due to unknown reasons, ProPep 3 doesn't calculate the density, despite having all the required data in PEPCODED.DAF
+Note: due to unknown reasons, ProPep 3 doesn't calculate the density properly, despite having all the required data in PEPCODED.DAF

 For the ease of comparison, everything (unless noted) is calculated at standard conditions: